HawkX-XirisX/TLL_Spawn-System/README.md

 Each SlotAI contains:

-TLL_AIRespawnComponent
+-TLL_AIRespawnComponent

 The important setting is:

-Respawn Delay
+-Respawn Delay

 This controls how long the system waits after that AI/group has been eliminated.

 For example:

-Respawn Delay: 600
+-Respawn Delay: 600

-means a 600-second / 10-minute cooldown.
+-means a 600-second / 10-minute cooldown.

 For development testing we used:

-Respawn Delay: 15
+-Respawn Delay: 15

 Once the cooldown expires, the SlotAI waits until a player is within the parent Area's activation range before restoring the spawn.

 If the player is already inside that range when the timer finishes, restoration can happen immediately.

-Dynamic Despawn
+-Dynamic Despawn

 The parent TLL Spawn Area uses Scenario Framework Dynamic Despawn.

 Our default/test configuration is:

-Dynamic Despawn: ON
+-Dynamic Despawn: ON
-Dynamic Despawn Range: 500
+-Dynamic Despawn Range: 500

 This means AI can be removed when players move sufficiently far away and restored when players return.

-Dynamic despawn is NOT death
+--Dynamic despawn is NOT death--

 TLL specifically distinguishes between: